watermint/toolbox/doc/generated/filerequest-delete-url.md

 # filerequest delete url

-Delete a file request by the file request URL
+Delete a file request by the file request URL (Irreversible operation)

 # Security